Rotary Club of Incline Village

 We track Club Rotary volunteer hours so tell us about it when you volunteer (lurn@me.com/or text 510-334-5343)!

 EAT SEE'S CANDY TO SUPPORT CHARITY.
-Buy Spring and Easter Candy and have it delivered anywhere you want!
+Buy Spring Candy and have it delivered anywhere you want!
 We need volunteers to buy See's Candy and have it delivered to yourself, your friends, or your family.
-Then, EAT the candy and buy more!
+Then, YOUR JOB IS TO EAT THE CANDY and buy more!
 The proceeds go to our club's local projects.
-Just click on this link to visit our online store: https://www.yumraising.com/secure/rotaryfoi_buy_candy_to_support_charity93/Frafra5670/candy
+Just click on this link to visit our online store:

 image